com-lihaoyi/scalatags/Readme.md

 - Abstractions are less clunky to use than in old-school templates, e.g. `@component()` rather than `{{ component() }}`, but still not ideal.
 - The one-template-per-file rule is still there, making abstractions clunky to define.
+- They still require their own special build-system-integration, run-time compilation, caching, and other things, which a templating language really shouldn't need.
+[Scalate](http://scalate.fusesource.org/index.html), which has a runtime dependency on the entire Scala compiler, suffers from the same problem.
 - The syntax still poses a problem for editors; both HTML editors and C#/Scala editors won't want to work with these templates, so you still end up with sub-par support or waiting for plugins.
 - You still end up with weird [edge](http://stackoverflow.com/questions/13973009/complex-pattern-matching-on-templace-using-scala-play) [cases](http://stackoverflow.com/questions/12070625/compilation-error-of-play-framework-templates) due to the fact that you're squashing together two completely unrelated syntaxes.